 Homebound services are available to students who have a non-communicable illness and are expected to be absent for an extended period of time.
 Please contact the guidance secretary (896-2213) for information concerning these services.

 College Visitation

-All college campus visits and testing should be arranged through the senior counselor.
-Senior students are provided one day per semester for visitation and testing.
+All college campus visits (3 per year) and testing should be arranged through the senior counselor.
 Verification will be required upon returning to school.
 This will count as a school-related absence.

 Food & Nutrition